 Last Week Before Move

 It is time to pack clothes and linens.
-Some people find that packing what you need before moving in a suitcase helps box up all of the things you will not need.
+Some people find that packing what you need before moving in a suitcase helps box up everything you will not need.
 So choose what clothes you will need for these last few days in your home.

 Pack shoes at the bottom of the box with lighter items on top of them.
 Pack haircare, jewelry, and toiletries that will not be needed until you reach your new location.